tcassar/settle/write_up/Analysis + Design.md

 	7) Neighbours of a node should be easily accessed (neighbours for the purposes of a breadth first search)

 2) A reliable flow graph structure
-	1) All of the operations listed in B.1.1
+	1) All the operations listed in B.1.1
 	2)  Adding an edge should have different functionality: edge should be able to be added with a capacity, and edges should have a notion of flow and unused capacity
 	3) Be able to return neighbours of nodes in the residual graph (i.e. edges, including residual edges, that have unused capacity)
 	4) A way to get the bottleneck value of a path, given a path of nodes